-Broadband is a fairly loose term that telecom companies use to describe any technology that: has a high data capacity; can support multiple frequencies / channels; and for wired technologies is always 'on'.
-The opposite to broadband is narrowband; dialup is a narrowband technology: it has a slow data capacity and only support a single channel, meaning a telephone service cannot be used at the same time as the narrowband Internet technology.
+Broadband is a term that telecom companies use to describe an Internet connection that: has a high data capacity; can support multiple frequencies / channels; and for wired technologies is always 'on'.
+The opposite to broadband is narrowband.
+Dialup is an example of a narrowband technology, and is notable for: its slow data capacity; and its support for only a single channel, which means a telephone service cannot be used at the same time as the narrowband Internet technology.
 Therefore, it should be clear that broadband is a desirable type of Internet access that usually refers to the best, or the amongst the best, options to connect to the Internet.
-Wired and wireless broadband technologies have favoured subscribers who live in large urban areas: where subscribers are closest to the network infrastructure hubs; the DSL wired broadband technology in particular, degrades the worst (in terms of latency and data speed) the further away from the telephone exchange a subscriber is located.
-Some rural areas have had to adopt niche access technologies - Satellite and WiMAX - to access broadband; due to being over 12 miles from a telephone exchange.
+Wired and wireless broadband technologies tend to favour subscribers who live in large urban areas: where subscribers are closest to the network infrastructure hubs.
+For example, the DSL wired broadband technology (most popular access technology from 2005-2015) degrades badly (in terms of latency and data speed) the further away from the telephone exchange a subscriber is located.
+Some rural areas have had to adopt niche access technologies -- Satellite and WiMAX -- to have access to a broadband Internet connection; due to being located over 12 miles from a telephone exchange.

-Broadband is a fairly loose term because it refers to a range of different wired and wireless access technologies, and as times passes - technology improves - new definitions are required to describe the new technologies.
+Broadband is often referred to as a 'loose' term? this is because it refers to a range of different wired and wireless access technologies, and as times passes -- technology improves -- new definitions are required to describe the new technologies.
 Ofcom, who regulate telecommunications in the UK, stated in their "European Broadband Scorecard" document that "definitions of broadband continue to develop, in particular, the term 'superfast' is subject to a number of definitions."
 The European Commission has defined broadband (as of 2015) as a "fixed-line technology capable of providing a download speed of at least 144 kbit/s and less than 30 mbit/s".
 Broadband that provides a download speed above 30 mbit/s is defined as 'superfast broadband' and above 300 mbit/s as 'ultrafast broadband'.
 Ofcom and the European Commission refer to superfast broadband technologies as 'Next generation access' (NGA).
-Ofcom are currently categorising broadband as the following: standard broadband (technologies that provide less than 30 mbit/s), NGA broadband (fibre optic etc which provide over 30 mbit/s), HSPA 3G mobile broadband and 4G mobile broadband.
+Ofcom are currently categorising broadband as the following: standard broadband (technologies that provide less than 30 mbit/s); NGA broadband (fibre optic etc which provide over 30 mbit/s); HSPA 3G mobile broadband; and 4G mobile broadband.

-The first commercial UK Internet Service Providers were founded 1990-1992, these ISPs only provided narrowband Internet access (dialup and ISDN).
+The first commercial UK Internet Service Providers were founded 1990-1992, and these ISPs only provided narrowband Internet access (dialup and ISDN).
 Broadband Internet access only became available from the year 2000 onwards.
 Early UK broadband was primarily provided by the DSL (digital subscriber line) technology; through the UK's copper line telephone network.
-From 1989-2003, Internet access (technologies and providers) were regulated in the UK by the the Office of Telecommunications (Oftel).
-Oftel was formed in 1984 when the Telecommunications Act 1984 was introduced by the UK Parliament.
-British Telecom was privitalised under the Telecommunications Act 1984, and this Act allowed smaller telecoms companies to utalise the UK's telephone network and provide Internet access.
+From 1989-2003, Internet access (technologies and providers) were regulated in the UK by the the Office of Telecommunications (Oftel); Oftel were formed in 1984, when the Telecommunications Act 1984 was introduced by the UK Parliament.
+British Telecom was privitalised under the Telecommunications Act 1984, and this Act allowed smaller telecoms companies to utilise the UK's telephone network and provide Internet access.
 Oftel was criticised by early ISPs, such as Freeserve, for allowing BT too much freedom in leveraging a monopoly upon fixed line broadband technologies.
 In 2003, Ofcom was formed and took over Oftel's responsibility.

 While the first broadband access technologies were wired technologies (DSL and Cable technologies), this was not to last: from 2005, mobile broadband technologies were slowly introduced (Wifi, WiMax, 3G, 4G, 5G).
-In terms of the evolution of wired broadband in the UK: ADSL2+ (DSL technology) was first implemented by BT in 2007, and, fiber optic was first implemented by BT in 2011.
-The first wired broadband packages (ADSL) were typically capped at a download speed of 8mbit/s; this was improved to 24mbit/s by ADSL2+ and to 52mbit/s by fiber.
+In terms of the evolution of wired broadband in the UK: ADSL2+ (DSL technology) was first implemented by BT in 2007, and fiber optic was first implemented by BT in 2011.
+The first wired broadband packages (ADSL) were typically capped at a download speed of 8mbit/s, which was improved to 24mbit/s by ADSL2+, and to 52mbit/s by fiber (additional reading: ADSL microfilters).

 BDUK goal was to provide leadership in implementing the UK Government's (Conservative) intention to ensure: 1) all UK premises have access to 2 mbit/s by 2015 2) 90% of all UK premises have access of 'up to' 24 mbit/s by 2015.
 In 2014, the DCMS allocated £250million in funding to increase the 24 mbit/s promise to 95% of all UK premises.
 In 2015, the DCMS allocated £150million to fund the Mobile Infrastructure Project (MIP); whose goal was to improve rural mobile coverage.
 In 2015, the UK Government (Conservative) introduced a new project named the "Universal Service Obligation for broadband" which intends to provide a data speed of 10 mbit/s to all UK premises by the year 2020.